al12gamer/SiteNotes/README.md

 # SiteNotes
-Notes on websites I've found while out in the Bay Area during my 2018 Tesla internship.
+Notes on websites I've found while out in the Bay Area during my 2018 Tesla internship or while at the North American Open Source Summit

 ## List of Sites
 *each site will have a description underneath it, view the raw sitelist if you just want to copy all websites*